Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Off-shell linearized dynamics

 and $u=\Delta_P^\Sigma v$ is the unique solution in $\D'_\Sigma(\M)$ of the initial value problem

 \end{theorem}

-We note that part (b) of Theorem \ref{s3t2} is actually stronger than that provided by Theorem 5.1.6 of \cite{duister}, but it can also be derived from the energy estimates obtained in the second paper of this series.
+We note that part (b) of Theorem \ref{s3t2} is actually stronger than that provided by Theorem 5.1.6 of \cite{duister} but it can be derived from energy estimates for $P$.
+There are two particular cases of the initial value problem \eqref{s3e10} that deserve special attention: